-6 Rooibos Tea Benefits That Make It Worth Buying
+6 Rooibos Tea Benefits that Make It Worth Sipping

 This tea has been around for centuries, but health experts are now finding that there are plenty of rooibos tea benefits.

 Rooibos—it sounds like ROY-boss—tea has been a popular beverage in Africa for centuries.
 Also known as red tea or red bush tea, the drink comes from a plant indigenous to the western coast of South Africa.
 People make the tea by crushing the leaves of a shrub called Aspalathus linearis.
 Red rooibos tea is fermented and has a sweetish honey taste and a rich red hue; green rooibos is greenish brown and has an almost bitter, grassy flavour that is similar to green tea.
 Both red and green rooibos teas are caffeine-free and have low tannins—a substance that can trigger migraines or allergies in sensitive people.